felix-momodebe-official/NBA_DataLake/README.md

 1. Automate data ingestion with AWS Lambda
 2. Implement a data transformation layer with AWS Glue ETL
 3. Add advanced analytics and visualizations (AWS QuickSight)

+### License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+### Contact

+For any questions or inquiries, please reach out to us at: [SuccPinn Cloud & DevOps + AI](https://www.youtube.com/@SuccPinnCloudDevOps)

+Happy coding!